o3de/community/guides/deprecation.md

 ## Stable vs Volatile APIs

 - For new code with few users depending on it, much weaker guarantees can be made about breaking changes.
 - The source of truth for this is the [sig feature matrix](https://github.com/o3de/community/tree/main/features/sigjson) for a given feature.
 If a new feature is under active development and no promises have yet been made about API stability, the deprecation policy does not apply.
 If however an API is mature and widely used, an unannounced breaking change is not acceptable.
-The policy of first documenting/announcing a deprecation, and then following-up with a change in future to give customers time to upgrade is required
+The policy of first documenting/announcing a deprecation, and then following-up with a change in future to give customers time to upgrade is required.
-- Note: For improved visibility, owners of the sig feature matrix should include file paths in the notes section that are explicitly excluded from the deprecation policy if the API is volatile
+- Note: For improved visibility, owners of the sig feature matrix should include file paths in the notes section that are explicitly excluded from the deprecation policy if the API is volatile.